Annual Reports to

 and after work) and we didn’t find many bargains, so about the only thing she

-to get a car and a driver’s license for Christmas.
-Then Cheryl won’t have to
+hoping to get a car and a driver’s license for Christmas.
+Then Cheryl won’t

-chauffer her to her job at Wendy’s anymore.
-The computer and printer that she
+have to chauffer her to her job at Wendy’s anymore.
+The computer and printer

-(we) got for Christmas last year have gotten a lot of use.
-My book looks more
+that she (we) got for Christmas last year have gotten a lot of use.
+My book

-like a book now and I’ve sold over 20 copies.
-Mom is the leading purchaser so
+looks more like a book now and I’ve sold over 20 copies.
+Mom is the leading

 Sincerely,